tfadeyi/auth0-simple-exporter/README.md

       --tls.cert-file string         The certificate file for the exporter.
       --tls.disabled
       --tls.key-file string          The key file for the exporter.
-      --tls.managed                  Allow the exporter manage its own certificates.
+      --tls.auto                  Allow the exporter manage its own certificates.
       --web.listen-address int       Port where the server will listen. (default 8081) --web.metrics-path string      URL Path under which to expose metrics. (default "metrics")
 ```